 Tomb Raider evolves into an emotionally rich adrenaline-fuelled quest for survival.

 The only blight on an otherwise fantastic story is the lack of developed supporting characters.
 Lara’s mentor Roth is the only co-star to get some genuine face-time, while her bestie Sam assumes the role of damsel in distress.
 The remaining allies fill the background void.
 There’s the angry black chick, the calm fat (New Zealand?) dude and the nerd nobody believes is actually capable of achieving anything.

-There’s only one megalomaniac baddie to speak of and he commands an army of faceless men -- there’s also a serious lack of women living in the bizarre island society (it’s not a compliant, it’s an observation).
+There’s only one megalomaniac baddie to speak of and he commands an army of faceless men -- there’s also a serious lack of women living in the bizarre island society (it’s not a complaint, it’s an observation).

 Tomb Raider opens slowly through a very set course.
 The first 90 minutes overuse quicktime events something painful, but thankfully it’s more of a tutorial in disguise.
 The linear beginnings teach you how to execute on-screen commands -- later used in combat -- and walk you through hunting and earning XP.
 Yes, there is experience.
 Lara’s survival skills are bought with points earned by mercilessly killing and scavenging for supplies, which proves to be a notably gratifying experience.